neocotic/convert-svg/packages/convert-svg-core/README.md

 ## Implementation

-In order to create a new SVG converter that uses `convert-svg-core`, you'll need to create a new sub-directory for your package under the [packages](https://github.com/neocotic/convert-svg/tree/main/packages) directory.
+In order to create a new SVG converter that uses `convert-svg-core`, you'll need to create a new subdirectory for your package under the [packages](https://github.com/neocotic/convert-svg/tree/main/packages) directory.
 Try to follow the `convert-svg-to-<FORMAT>` naming convention for the converter package name.

-Take a look at the other packages in this directory to setup the new package directory.
-They are all very similar, by design, as the you should just need to provide the minimal amount of information required to support your intended output format.
+Take a look at the other packages in this directory to set up the new package directory.
+They are all very similar, by design, as you should just need to provide the minimal amount of information required to support your intended output format.

 The most important thing that's needed is a implementation of [convert-svg-core/src/Provider](https://github.com/neocotic/convert-svg/blob/main/packages/convert-svg-core/src/Provider.js).